mnit-rtmc/iris/docs/natch.md

 store/query polls.
 Instead, messages are initiated by the controller, and IRIS responds with an ACK or NAK.

-A buffer of `ds` messages contains vehicle events waiting to be sent to IRIS.
+Vehicle events waiting to be sent to IRIS are stored in a buffer of `ds` messages.
 It is fixed-size, with *head* and *tail* pointers.  *Head* is incremented when a new message is added, and *tail* is incremented when the oldest message is deleted.

 A one second *buffer timer* is used to delay sending `ds` messages to IRIS.
-After it expires, up to 16 buffered messages are sent, in order from oldest to newest.
+After it expires, up to 24 buffered messages are sent, in order from oldest to newest.

-When a vehicle leaves a detector, the __message ID__ is incremented as a 16-bit hex value.
+When a vehicle leaves a detector, the __message ID__ is incremented as a 4-digit hex value.
 A `ds` message is added to the buffer, and the *buffer timer* is reset.